sethballantyne/Console/README.md

   ..... // error handling here
 }
 ```
-screen is obviously the `SDL_Surface` instance you're using to render to the screen.
-The `nullptr`'s are telling the Console
+screen is the `SDL_Surface` instance you're using to render to the screen.
+The `nullptr`'s are telling the console
 to use the default colours for the console's background, font colour and colour key.
+The console contains a built-in ASCII font
+which it uses by default.
+If you want to use a custom bitmap font, you can do so by calling `Console_SetFont` once the console has been initialized.

 **3. Enable Unicode in SDL.**
 The console uses this to retrieve the ASCII values of keys pressed.
+You can do this before the console is initiliazed if you prefer.
 ```
 SDL_EnableUNICODE(1);
 ```